Figma-Linux/figma-linux/README.md

 ### Ubuntu

-For now, there are have repository for [deb package on Launchpad](https://launchpad.net/~chrdevs/+archive/ubuntu/figma). <br>
+For now, there is a repository for [deb package on Launchpad](https://launchpad.net/~chrdevs/+archive/ubuntu/figma). <br>
-To add repository, execute command below:
+To add the repository, execute the command below:
 ```bash
 sudo add-apt-repository ppa:chrdevs/figma
 ```